rxmxdd00/my_card_practice/README.md

 # my_card_practice

-The goal of this project are :
+The goal of this flutter project are :
 1. Learn how to use different widgets such as :
    - Container
    - Columns and Rows